buhrmi/buhrmi/README.md

 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
 You can reach me [on Twitter](https://twitter.com/einbuhrmi) or via [email](mailto:hello@buhrmi.de).
-The usual rate is $100 USD/hour, which can be cheaper if I really like your ideas.
+My usual rate is $100 USD/hour, which can be cheaper if I really like your ideas.
 The initial consultation is free of course.
 I'm also available for hire full-time.

-### My Tech Stack
+### The Tech Stack

-I'm currently working on combining the above packages into my own tech stack, aptly named "buhrmi's tech stack".
+I'm currently working on combining the above packages into one tech stack, aptly named "buhrmi's tech stack".
 It's not quite ready yet, but you can check out [Shitcoin Swap](https://www.shitcoinswap.com) (currently in development) to see it in action 🙃

 ## Old portfolio stuff